Selenium Grid Spot Instance Nodes

 We constantly monitor the current spot price in all EC2 Availability Zones and depending on the current spot price, spot request fulfill rate and fulfill time, spot price trend and the risk for a price peak, real time events (one of our spot instances pulled by Amazon) or changes in capacity allocation, our auto scaling service makes a decision to launch a Spot or an On-Demand instance, and in what availability zone for optimal reliability and performance.

-Since our spot strategy algorithms adjusts automatically and in real time based on the collective usage of spot nodes by all our customers we can achieve a much higher degree of reliability and lower cost than you typically could hope to achieve by your self.
+Since our spot strategy algorithms adjusts automatically and in real time based on the collective usage of spot nodes by all our customers we can achieve a much higher degree of reliability and lower cost than you typically could ever hope to achieve by yourself.

 Your selenium grid nodes uses AWS VM sizes that very rarely have any price peaks effecting all availability zones in the region at the same time.
 You can check for yourself how often they occur in the last 3 months if you have an Amazon AWS account, go to Amazon EC2 Management Console, spot request section - price history.
 You can also easily change your grid node size for your selenium grid in order to find the optimal size for your type of testing and budget.